 Farmer's Markets in Amsterdam

 There are weekly organic farmer's markets (boerenmarkt) held in Amsterdam, with a pleasant, friendly atmosphere:

 (Jordaan) - Saturdays 0900 to 1700

 Nieuwmarkt (centre) - Saturdays 0900 to 1700

 De Pure Markt - Large Sunday market event which takes place at 2 locations every month (except Jan/Feb) in the south of Amsterdam - at Frankendael Park and Amstel Park.
 Opening hours are 1100 to 1800.
 Some stalls sell organic produce.

 Natural Health Food Stores (natuur winkels) in Amsterdam

-Estafette is one of our favourite organic food stores with 18 locations throughout Netherlands.
+Estafette-Odin has 19 organic food stores throughout Netherlands.
 The staff are friendly and they usually have good offers running on a weekly basis.
-There are 4 stores in the Amsterdam area: Ceintuurbaan 218-220 (De Pijp/Zuid), 2e Hugo de Grootstraat 9-11 (Westerpark), Oostelijke Handelskade 1051 (Zeeburg) and Bos en Lommerweg 261-265 (Bos en Lommer) and Czaar Peterstraat 2b (East Amsterdam) - all offer the Odin packages.
+There are 5 Odin stores in the Amsterdam area: Ceintuurbaan 218-220 (De Pijp/Zuid), 2e Hugo de Grootstraat 9-11 (Westerpark), Oostelijke Handelskade 1051 (Zeeburg), Bos en Lommerweg 261-265 (Bos en Lommer) and Czaar Peterstraat 2b (East Amsterdam) - all offer the Odin packages.